11 Best Coats for Dogs in 2026—Bundle Up · Kinship

 Barbour winter dog coat in green

-If you’re looking for a coat that makes your dog look equally snatched and cozy — or at least stylish and cozy — consider this belted Barbour jacket.
+If you’re looking for a coat that makes your dog look as stylish as they do cozy, consider this belted Barbour jacket.
 Lightweight yet insulating, this jacket’s stylish belt ensures a secure and customizable fit, giving it a leg up when it comes to movability.

 And, because of its secure belting feature, this coat can grow with your dog if they are currently a puppy or on a fitness journey.
 Offered in sizes XS to XL, this coat also comes in four classic winter colors.